 August Pullman was born with a facial difference that, up until now, has prevented him from going to a mainstream school.
 Starting 5th grade at Beecher Prep, he wants nothing more than to be treated as an ordinary kid—but his new classmates can’t get past Auggie’s extraordinary face.

-Wonder Precepts from the Movie [VIDEO]
+Wonder the Movie Precepts [VIDEO]

-What are the precepts in the book Wonder?
+What are the precepts from Wonder?

 Mr. Browne is a teacher from the Wonder book and he plays an the role as a moral compass for the students during the book.